POSTGRADUATE CERTIFICATE, POSTGRADUATE DIPLOMA AND MASTERS BY DISTANCE LEARNING

 The Masters Degree (MSc)

-Those registered for the MSc must select seven modules from the list below OR four from the list (at least three must be PHM2 modules) and complete a final year project .
+Students registered for the General stream must select eight modules from the list below OR complete five from the list (of which at least four must be PHM2 modules) and a final year project.

 Note that restrictions and pre-requisites may apply to some of the modules below.
 Not all modules will be available every year.

 - PHM201 Analytical Models for Decision Making

 - PHM203 Economic Analysis for Management & Policy

 - PHM204 Economic Evaluation

 - PHM208 Financial Management

 - PHM209 Globalisation & Health